raphaelmourad/TADreg/README.md

 For instance:
 hic<-importC("HI-C-hrpL-KB_29000_iced.matrix","HI-C-hrpL-KB_29000_abs.bed")

-# From any other tools, you can convert most Hi-C format to Juicer format with hicConvertFormat from HiC explorer
+# From any other tools
+You can convert most Hi-C format to Juicer format with hicConvertFormat from HiC explorer.

 https://hicexplorer.readthedocs.io/en/latest/content/tools/hicConvertFormat.html

 # Reference